micheledusi/Deckz/src/data/rank.typ

 // rank.typ

-/// A mapping of all rank symbols utilized in DECKZ.
+/// A mapping of all *rank symbols* utilized in DECKZ.
-/// Primarily intended for internal use within higher-level functions, but can also be accessed directly, for example, to iterate over the ranks.
 ///
+/// ```example
+/// #deckz.ranks
+/// ```
+///
+/// This dictionary is primarily intended for internal use within higher-level functions, but can also be accessed directly, for example, to iterate over the ranks.
+///
 /// ```side-by-side
-/// #for (rank, symbol) in deckz.ranks.pairs() [
+/// #table(
+///   columns: 5 * (1fr, ),
-///   - #rank: #symbol
+///   ..deckz.ranks.keys()
-/// ]
+/// )
 /// ```
+///
+/// -> dictionary
 #let ranks = (
   "ace": "A",
   "two": "2",